timsutton/punic/documentation/Notes.markdown

 ✅ = Implemented or replaced by a punic only workflow.
 ❗️ = Unimplemented but probably a good idea to implement one day.
 Contributions welcome!
 🔨️️ = Partially implemented.
-More work might be needed.
+More work likely be needed for this feature to be useable by everyone.

 ### Notes: